 In an unkind twist of fate, those who finally take action to overcome their alcoholism can be subjected to severe and life-threatening withdrawal symptoms.
 After very heavy alcohol consumption over a period of time, sudden cessation of drinking can bring on agitation, fever and seizures.
 It can also trigger delirium tremens, a state of severe confusion that can also include hallucinations.
-In the case of heavy use, a person may need a medical detox prior to completing a the nutritional based drug-free withdrawal, as is used in the Narconon program.
+In the case of heavy use, a person may need a medical detox prior to completing a nutritional based drug-free withdrawal, as is used in the Narconon program.

 Who is Prone to DTs and Other Severe Symptoms?